 The EPP(Noise) includes long term acoustic quality objectives, where it is intended that the objectives be progressively achieved as part of achieving the purpose of the EPP(Noise) over the long term.
-The EPP(Noise) acoustic quality objective documented in the Policy, which is relevant to the Wetland is detailed in Table 5.
+The EPP(Noise) acoustic quality objectives documented in the Policy, which are relevant to the Project is detailed in Table 8.